prb112/openshift-demo/descheduler_policy/6_EvictPodsWithPVC.md

 1. Running with a Deployment > Pod with PVC Storage and the EvictPodsWithPVC
 2. Running with a Deployment > Pod with PVC Storage and no EvictPodsWithPVC

+Note: `nfs-storage-provisioner` is used for the PersistentVolumeClaim, you may need to alter to `nfs-client` or something appropriate for your environment.

 ## Steps

 *Heads Up*